FoGsesipod/OneMaker-MV/README.md

 HUGE Thanks to Rph and Draught!

 ## To Install:
 Place the contents of OneMaker MV into the steam/steamapps/common/RPGMaker MV/ folder.

-NOTE: Parallaxes are disabled **in the editor** (they will still work in game).
+To get maps to display without using parallaxes, use [The Omori Map Renderer](https://github.com/rphsoftware/omori-map-preview-renderer/releases/tag/0.1.0).
-To get maps to display use [The Omori Map Renderer](https://github.com/rphsoftware/omori-map-preview-renderer/releases/tag/0.1.0).
+(Unfortauntely this tool doesn't work with tiled 1.0.4+ maps *yet*).
-(Maps that use tiled 1.0.4+ wont render using that tool *yet*).
+Parallaxes still work and will always be displayed under the tiled map images.
 To manually add maps use Export As Image in tiled, select a `scaled` folder in your playtest.
 The naming scheme follows tileds, which should be `mapXXX.png` (XXX being a number).
 ![Scaled](https://github.com/user-attachments/assets/731ac594-87df-4c00-a506-e5daa35798b0).